remowxdx/AoC-2023/README.md

 $$x_{1,2} = {t \pm \sqrt{t^2-4r} \over 2}$$
 $$x_2 -x_1 = \sqrt{t^2-4r}$$

-to not have to wait too much time.
+to not have to wait too much time (this just to see how github renders math).

 ## Day 7